NASA-AMMOS/3DTilesRendererJS/src/three/plugins/API.md

 		// skips its depth pre-pass.
 		edlStrength = 0: number,

-		// Radius of the eye dome lighting neighbour ring in css
+		// Radius of the eye dome lighting neighbor ring in css pixels,
-		// pixels, scaled by the renderer pixel ratio so the effect
+		// scaled by the renderer pixel ratio so the effect looks the
-		// looks the same on every display. edlRadius = 1.4: number,
+		// same on every display.
+		edlRadius = 1.4: number,

 		// Color points by the node they are sized by, that node's